 “Your walk was interesting, instructive, moving and funny!
 Every lover of London and every lover of freedom should take it.”

 - Prof. Carlotta Fontana – Milan, Italy

 Who?
 Your guide on East End walks is David Rosenberg.
 Find out about David’s experience and expertise here.

 What do the tours cover?
-East End walks have devised three different walks to reveal the fascinating social and political history of this part of London.
+East End Walks have devised several different walks to reveal the fascinating social and political history of this unique part of London and other tours beyond this area.
 Find out about the tours here.

 When?
 To find out when the next walk is taking place, click here.

 David is the author of Battle for The East End: Jewish Responses to Fascism in the 1930s, published by Five Leaves Publications.
 To find out about the book or purchase a copy, click here.